jpconver/dnsexit_dnshook/README.md

-# dnsExit certboot hook bash script
+# dnsExit certbot hook bash script

 This a hook for the Let's Encrypt ACME client dehydrated (formerly letsencrypt.sh), that enables using DNS records on dnsexit.com to respond to dns-01 challenges.
 It requires to have dig installed (sudo apt-get install dnsutils)